marzukia/blog/content/posts/buyers-guide-to-melbourne/index.md

 If we look at what the bottom 20 postcodes have in common:

 - Public transport access is consistently poor, with many areas lacking convenient tram or train connections.
-This significantly impacts their transit scores and is a major factor given your 40% weighting on public transport.
 - All bottom-ranked suburbs scored a full 1.0000 for cycling and transit, indicating long distances or poor infrastructure for both modes—likely outer suburban or fringe areas far from the CBD.
 - School rankings vary, but tend to be mid-to-low.
 Even when schools are decent (e.g. 3062 – Somerton/Roxburgh Park), they're not enough to offset poor access and distance.
 - Affluence is moderate but stagnant, with little indication of recent gentrification.
 Many postcodes (e.g. 3179 – Boronia, 3154 – The Basin) have middling income and minimal growth.